 The proportions of individual objects or people will also change the overall image.
 When looking at people, the proportions of features on a face, and the proportions of the torso and limbs on a body all affect how stylised a drawing is, and changes the character completely.

-On the images below, all the features on the faces are the same, but the proportions of the features in relation to each other are different.
-As you can see, this affects the overall appearance of the character a great deal.
+In the images below, all the features on the faces are the same, but the proportions of the features in relation to each other are different.
+As you can see, this affects the overall appearance of the character.